Window

 City: Hamtramck

-Window Shape: 6 (gothic arched, over 2 vertical sections)
+Window Shape: 6 (gothic arched, more than 2 vertical sections)

 Date of Window: 1928